ptr727/PlexCleaner/README.md

 ## Release Notes

 - Version 3.0:
-  - Switched from .NET 6 to .NET 7.
+  - Upgraded from .NET 6 to .NET 7.
-    - Switched from `ubuntu:latest` to `mcr.microsoft.com/dotnet/sdk:7.0-jammy`.
+    - Switched docker base image from `ubuntu:latest` and then installing .NET, to `mcr.microsoft.com/dotnet/sdk:7.0-jammy` that already includes .NET.
-    - Switched from `Regex` to `GeneratedRegex`.
+    - Switched from `Regex` to `GeneratedRegex` for a performance improvement.
-    - Switched from `DllImport` to `LibraryImport`.
+    - Switched from `DllImport` to `LibraryImport` for platform compatibility.
-  - Modified the settings schema to allow custom FFmpeg and HandBrake CLI command parameters.
+  - Modified the settings schema to allow for custom FFmpeg and HandBrake command line arguments.
+    - Custom command line arguments allows for using e.g. AV1 video codec, Intel QuickSync encoding, NVidia NVENC encoding, etc.
+    - See the [Custom FFmpeg and HandBrake CLI Parameters](#custom-ffmpeg-and-handbrake-cli-parameters) section for usage details.
     - Removed the `ConvertOptions:EnableH265Encoder`, `ConvertOptions:VideoEncodeQuality` and `ConvertOptions:AudioEncodeCodec` options.
     - Replaced with `ConvertOptions:FfMpegOptions` and `ConvertOptions:HandBrakeOptions` options.
-    - Custom CLI options allows for e.g. AV1 video codec, Intel QuickSync encoding, NVidia NVENC encoding, and custom encoding parameters.
-    - See the [Custom FFmpeg and HandBrake CLI Parameters](#custom-ffmpeg-and-handbrake-cli-parameters) section for usage details.
     - Older settings schemas will automatically be upgraded with compatible settings to v3 on first run.
   - Added `createschema` command to create the settings JSON schema file, no longer need to use `Sandbox` project to create the schema file.
-  - Fixed the file process logic to continue cleanup even if verify failed.
+  - Fixed the file process logic to continue attribute cleanup even if verify failed, alleviating need to run `process` command multiple times.
-  - Upgraded docker builds to use FFmpeg v6.
+  - Upgraded docker builds from FFmpeg v5 to v6.
   - [*Breaking Change*] Refactored commandline arguments to only add relevant options to commands that use them vs. adding global options to all commands.
     - Maintaining commandline backwards compatibility was [complicated](https://github.com/dotnet/command-line-api/issues/2023), and the change is unfortunately a breaking change.
     - The following global options have been removed and added to their respective commands: